abs-tudelft/sbd/src/lab1/assignment.md

    which places need to relocate.
 5. The application considers cities, towns, villages and hamlets as discrete places.
-Boroughs, suburbs, quarters, etc. are considered parts of cities and should not be considered separately.
+Boroughs, suburbs, quarters, etc. are considered parts of cities and must not be considered separately.
 6. The application outputs an `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, and `num_evacuees` is the number of people in this place: